So: Who’s this Joel guy?

 - I’ve long been a member of the Society for American Baseball Research (SABR).

 - Mom claimed that I watched the AAGPBL when I was a kid, but I don’t remember.
 (The league of their own failed when I was five.)

 - I’m a graduate of Macalester College.

 - I grew up in Kalamazoo.
 My sister still lives there.

 - I now live in Mulliken.
 I share the town with about 600 souls.

-- I share a small home with Joan and three kitties (Taffy, Oreo, and Bernie).
-We used to have two other cats, Butterscotch and Peppermint.
+- I share a small home with Joan and two rather old kitties (Taffy and Oreo).
+We used to have three other cats,

-- I want to retire to Marquette, or Duluth.
-Joan doesn’t; claims they’re too cold.
+- I wanted to retire to Marquette, or Duluth.
+Joan didn’t; claims they’re too cold.
+She might be right.